BrotherFatcake/notes/MongoDB/Mongoose.md

 //create tear down function with no args

     //warn to console that DB is being deleted

     //return mongoose connection dropDatabase with no args

 //describe with args of 'description' and function with no args

     //BEFORE - RUNS ONCE TO START SERVER
     //before with arg of function with no args

         //return runServer with arg of test DB url

     //BEFOREEACH - RUNS WITH EACH TEST TO SEED DATA
     //beforeEach with arg of function with no args

         //return seed data function with no args

     //AFTEREACH - RUNS AT THE END OF EACH TEST TO CLEAR THE DB
     //afterEach with arg of function with no args

         //return tear down function with no args

-//AFTER - RUNS ONCE TO CLOSE SERVER WHEN TESTING IS COMPLETE
+    //AFTER - RUNS ONCE TO STOP SERVER WHEN TESTING IS COMPLETE
     //after with arg of function with no args

-//return closeServer with arg of test DB url
+        //return closeServer with no args

 //**TESTS**

 //GET TESTS